Jaynie has delighted in creating awesome craft projects with her 2 daughters. She loves to find innovative ideas and make them her own.

 7. Creative Napkin Designs

 You can create an inexpensive, creative place setting for each guest by learning how to fold napkins into various shapes.
 Using richly colored napkins against more subtle tablecloths creates a lovely accent and your guests will appreciate your ingenuity and talent.
 Check out these links to create your own skillful napkin art.

 If you have one small pumpkin for each guest, you can create adorable place settings.
 First, cut a hole in the top of the pumpkin and scoop out the guts.
 Scrape until sides are smooth and allow to dry.
 Place a small Styrofoam half moon in each pumpkin and insert a variety of stemmed items such as eucalyptus leaves, branches with red berries, Chinese Lanterns, thin pussy willows, and pine boughs into the Styrofoam so that it juts out of the opening to create a lovely dried decoration.
 You can use a larger pumpkin and the same technique to create a larger centerpiece if you desire.

-Another possibility is to carve designs into your pumpkins (not jack-o-lantern faces) such as leaf designs or other abstract shapes, and use them as candle holders.
-Place votive candle into each dried, carved pumpkin and light just before seating your guests.
+Another possibility is to carve designs into your pumpkins (not jack-o-lantern faces) such as leaf designs or other abstract shapes and use them as candle holders.
+Place a votive candle into each dried, carved pumpkin and light it just before seating your guests.

 © 2010 Jaynie2000

 Thank you so much.
 I love decorating and entertaining.
 Glad you enjoyed it.